Running the Snowflake collector

 --enable-column-statistics

-To enable harvesting of column statistics (i.e., data profiling)
+To enable harvesting of column statistics (i.e., data profiling).

 No

-Target sample size for Profiling
+Target sample size for column statistics

 To control the number of rows sampled for computation of column statistics and string-value histograms.
 For example, to sample 1000 rows, set the parameter as: --target-sample-size=1000